 Scott successfully pulled everything together, but the accomplishment was soon eclipsed by the news that while Williams received a per-diem rate for the reshoot, Wahlberg took home another $1.5 million for his participation.
 Although the terms of his contract allowed him to do so, the outcry was such that Wahlberg announced he was donating the $1.5 million to the newly established Times Up Legal Defense Fund, with William Morris Endeavor — the talent agency that represents both actors — contributing another $500,000.

-He is also set to star in the comedy Instant Family.
+He also starred in the 2018 comedy Instant Family.

-Walhberg leads a very discipline life and shared his daily schedule on Instagram in September 2018:
+Walhberg leads a very disciplined life and shared his daily schedule on Instagram in September 2018: